PhilipYip1988/python-notebooks/programming_constructs/old.md

 ### Function docstring

 A docstring is included in triple double quotes.
-Triple double quotes are used even if it is a single line comment as docstrings are often written briefly during development and padded out later. having the triple quotations makes it easier to expand to a multi-line string and having triple double quotations makes it easier to include a string literal:
+Triple double quotes are used even if it is a single line comment as docstrings are often written briefly during development and padded out later.
+Having the triple quotations makes it easier to expand to a multi-line string and having triple double quotations makes it easier to include a string literal:

 ```
 def plural(word):